cheshire137/scrobble-saver/README.md

 # Lastly Likes

-Uses the [Last.fm API](https://www.last.fm/api) and the Spotify API to like on Spotify your top tracks and loves on Last.fm.
+A web app that uses the [Last.fm API](https://www.last.fm/api) and the [Spotify API](https://developer.spotify.com/documentation/web-api) to like tracks on Spotify that are your top tracks on Last.fm.

 ![screenshot](./screenshot-2023-12-20.png)